GabrielAraujoCarlos/ClassifyingCancer/README.md

 # ClassifyingCancer
- Classifying genetic mutations using keras
+ Classifying genetic mutations using keras.<br>
- This is a Data Science Academy Data Scientist Training project with feedback
+ This is a Data Science Academy Data Scientist Training project for feedback.